anonymous-cucumber/cameras-csvs/readme.md

 # Cameras CSVs

-This is a public reposiroty to store CSVs files of cameras, scrapped and aggregated by cameras scrapper.
+This is a public repository to store CSVs files of cameras, scrapped and aggregated by Cameras Scrapper.
-Cameras scrapper is a project, stored on [this repo](https://github.com/anonymous-cucumber/cameras-scrapper), to scrap and aggregate cameras positions.
+Cameras Scrapper is a project, stored in [this repo](https://github.com/anonymous-cucumber/cameras-scrapper), to scrap and aggregate cameras positions.

 There is two folders :
  - `scraps/` : All cameras "scrapped", or "exported" from other existing online sources, like camerci.fr or "surveillance under surveillance"